alexolinux/vagrant-lab/README.md

 vagrant box add almalinux/8 --force
 ```

-After that, edit the `Vagrantfile`.
+Edit the `Vagrantfile`.
 It is necessary to fill in the variables section according to your local environment:

 Example: